birkmichael/FastExpm.jl/README.md

 # fastExpm.jl a fast exponential for large matrices

 This is a fast implementation of exponential matrix for large full/sparse matrices, commonly found in (quantum) physics simulations.
 It is significantly faster than Julia's exp implementation for matrices bigger than 16x16.
+Added (currently so-so) support for GPU matrices.

 ## Requirements
 ### Needed